 Under the terms of the amended facility agreement, we must also meet certain financial ratios.
 For any quarter commencing from the third quarter of 2001, the "life of loan coverage ratio" (which is the ratio of our Fab 2 net cash flow to our total debt related to Fab 2 in any quarter) is not permitted to be less than 1.3 at any time.
 In addition, our ratio of equity to assets is not permitted to be less than 0% until the end of 2006, 20% during 2007 and 30% thereafter, until the termination of the facility agreement.
 The facility agreement also provides that we must comply with additional financial covenants relating to quarterly sales and quarterly earnings before interest, taxes, depreciation and amortization (quarterly EBITDA).
-As of the second quarter of 2004, our Fab 2 quarterly sales and Fab 2 quarterly EBITDA must be no lower than certain amounts set forth in the facility agreement, as mended.
+As of the second quarter of 2004, our Fab 2 quarterly sales and Fab 2 quarterly EBITDA must be no lower than certain amounts set forth in the facility agreement, as amended.
 As of the second quarter of 2005, we must comply with three additional financial covenants relating to annual EBITDA, EBITDA over Debt Services and Debt over EBITDA.
-For purposes of calculating sales to determine our compliance with these financial covenants, we calculate our sales based on the actual gross price per wafer paid to us and we do not discount the price paid by our wafer partners to reflect the wafer credits which they may utilize when purchasing our products.
-We are currently in compliance with all of the above financial covenants
+As of September 30, 2003, we were in compliance with all of the above financial covenants.

-Pursuant to the amendment, we have to raise an aggregate amount of \$152 million from specified financial sources by the following dates, and were to raise \$24.6 million from our Fab 2 investors in connection with their fifth milestone payment by December 11, 2003 (see "Certain Transactions - Amendment to Fifth Milestone Payment Schedule"):
+Pursuant to the amendment, we have to raise an aggregate amount of \$152 million from specified financial sources by the following dates, and we must raise \$24.6 million from our Fab 2 investors in connection with their fifth milestone payment by December 11, 2003 (see "Certain Transactions - Amendment to Fifth Milestone Payment Schedule"):

-- \$28.0 million by March 11, 2004;
+- \$28.0 million by March 11, 2004,

-- \$25.5 million by June 30, 2004;
+- \$25.5 million by June 30, 2004,

-- \$25.5 million by December 31, 2004;
+- \$25.5 million by December 31, 2004,

-- \$36.5 million by June 30, 2005; and - \$36.5 million by December 31, 2005.
+- \$36.5 million by June 30, 2005, and

+- \$36.5 million by December 31, 2005.